 Learn how to successfully plan, stage and perform an intervention.
 We develop intervention strategies, discuss intervention solutions, assist with intervention & treatment options, offer intervention counseling and comprehensive intervention assistance through all phases of a person’s recovery.

 If someone you care about is telling you no, I won’t go to treatment, I don’t need help or the problem isn’t that bad, you are in the right place.
 We Can Help!

-It is our philosophy that when someone is suffering from addiction and/or a mental health related issue, wisdom compels us to take proactive measures to help them before something inevitably worse happens.
-Our commitment to providing you with unparalleled assistance is rooted in the fact that we too have suffered the devastating effects these untreated illnesses can inflict.
+It is our philosophy that when someone is suffering from alcoholism, drug addiction and/or a mental health related issue, wisdom compels us to take proactive measures to help them before something inevitably worse happens.
+Our commitment to providing you with unparalleled assistance is rooted in the fact that we too have suffered from the devastating effects these untreated illnesses can inflict.

 Although it’s true that not everyone is right for an intervention at a particular time, it is rare when we encounter a family that we suggest against not proceeding with an intervention.
 More often than not a family waits for reasons other than practicality or medical necessity.

 Usually fear, hope or guilt stops a family from deciding on an intervention.
 Intervention Allies provides the necessary insight many require to determine for themselves whether it’s time to act.

 Not every substance abusing and/or mental disorders person is accepted into an inpatient treatment program.
 A patient must be willing to admit they have a problem in order for the treatment center to administer therapy.
 The role of the interventionist is to get your loved one to acknowledge they have a problem so the solution can begin.